Monster SuperStar S200 Wireless Bluetooth Speaker for $39

 - IPX5 rating

 Dell Home offers the Logitech Ultimate Ears Wonderboom Portable Wireless Bluetooth Speaker in Neon Forest for $44.99 with free shipping.
-That's tied with our February mention and within $3 of the best price we've seen.
-(For further comparison, it's the second-lowest price we've seen and best deal today by $20).
+That's tied with our mention from six days ago and the lowest price we've seen.
+(It's the best price now in any color by at least $5.)
+Deal ends July 21.
 Buy Now

 - 80Hz to 20kHz frequency response

-Note: Update: The clippable coupon is gone, but the price has dropped to $14.24 before coupon, $7.12 after.
-Buy Now